What Happens To Your Body When You Use Crystal Meth?

 - Paranoid or Delusional Thinking

-Using meth for extended periods of time is certain to produce negative consequences.
-These can range from physical degradation due to chemicals in meth, lack of hygiene, malnutrition, and lack of sleep as well as more long-lasting neurological damage, which may or may not be reversible.
-The physical consequences are fairly straight forward, and are a direct result of the stresses imposed by the drug.
-Some of these physical aspects include:
+Using meth for extended periods of time often produces negative consequences.
+These can range from physical complications, lack of dental hygiene, malnutrition, and lack of sleep.
+Meth use also causes long-lasting neurological damage, which may or may not be reversible.
+Some of the more long-term physical dangers may include: